Staff & manager sponsorship responsibilities

 • Report a lost, stolen or damaged BRP or changes to your address, personal details or circumstances to UK Visas & Immigration (UKVI) immediately.

-• Advise the Staff Compliance Team of any change to your immigration* or employment status that means sponsorship is no longer required
+• Advise the Staff Compliance Team of any change to your immigration or employment status that means sponsorship is no longer required.
+Imperial College is required to notify UKVI to end sponsorship once you have provided evidence of your new immigration status at which time the above requirements and responsibilities specific to sponsored employees will also cease.

-• You do not turn up for your first day at work (new appointments/associations only), or the start date of your employment changes
+• You do not arrive for your first day at work (new appointments/associations only), or the start date of your employment changes

 • Your contract/work/research project ends

-• You take a period of unpaid leave in excess of 4 weeks in any calendar year (this can be one period of absence, or a number of absences totalling 4 weeks over a calendar year).
+• You take a period of unpaid leave more than 4 weeks in any calendar year (this can be one period of absence, or a number of absences totalling 4 weeks over a calendar year).
 This refers to any unpaid leave that does not fall under one of the permitted exemption categories (maternity, paternity, shared parental (not parental leave under the ‘special leave’ category), adoption, industrial action strike days and long term sickness absence) *

 • Any special/unpaid leave requests will take into consideration your sponsored leave conditions, in order to protect your sponsorship status.
-Under UKVI rules, any non-exempt unpaid leave taken in excess of 4 weeks would require the College to end your sponsorship.
+Under UKVI rules, any non-exempt unpaid leave taken more than 4 weeks would require Imperial College to end your sponsorship.

-• Any significant changes in circumstances e.g. promotion, salary, maternity, paternity, shared parental, adoption or long-term sick leave in excess of one month, work location, duration of contract or TUPE transfer
+• Any significant changes in circumstances e.g. promotion, reduction in hours / salary, maternity, paternity, shared parental, adoption or long-term sick leave in excess of one month, work location, duration of contract or TUPE transfer

 • You are absent from work for more than 10 consecutive working days without permission

-• We suspect that you are in breach of your leave conditions
+• We suspect that you are in breach of your leave condition